LuckQuack/acode-plugin-docs/docs/advanced-apis/lsp.md

 - `transport.kind: "websocket"` connects to a WebSocket URL or to an auto-discovered AXS bridge port.
 - `transport.kind: "stdio"` is not a direct editor-to-process pipe.
 It still resolves through the WebSocket transport layer and needs a bridge URL or a runtime-provided dynamic port.
-- `transport.kind: "external"` is for custom transport factories.
+- `transport.kind: "external"` is for custom transport factories and runtime-provided handles (for example Web Worker language services).

 ::: warning
 Do not register a plain stdio process and expect Acode to pipe directly to it from the editor.
 For local servers, use `defineServer()` with `command` and `args`, or provide a `launcher.bridge` manually.